Picking the best telescope for astrophotography is not easy. These aren’t like lenses, where you would need three or more to cover all your bases.

 A reflecting telescope (also called a reflector) is a telescope that uses a single or a combination of curved mirrors.
 These reflect light and form an image.

 Reflecting telescopes produce other types of optical aberrations.
-But it is a design that allows for very large diameter objectives.
+But it is a design that allows for large diameter objectives.
 In other words, it’s perfect for doing “close-ups” of planets as opposed to deep-sky astrophotography.

 The tighter your field of view is, the more precise your focus must be.
 Many people use a combination of a long telephoto lens with a crop sensor camera.

 A 400mm lens on an APS-C camera will give you an equivalent of (400mm x 1.6) a 640 mm lens.